k-szczeciak/notes/_Projekte_/C1202/Vpp-mod.md

 - [x]  create a branch
 - [x] update docs and update module
+- [ ] curve detection:
+	- [ ] no editing of the parameters is possible
+	- [ ] activation and deactivation is possible
 - [ ] read values
 - [ ] perform calculations
 - [ ] display values - new menue